vEnhance/web.evanchen.cc/input/letters.md

 such as Canada/USA MathCamp, PROMYS/ROSS, etc.

 ## {{ hl("ask", "Whether to ask") }}

-You should only ask for a letter from me if I know you somewhat well.[^obvious]

-[^obvious]: This may sound obvious, but I get requests from total strangers...

 Letters from me will necessarily be a bit unusual, so you should think about whether I'm the right person to do this.